chrisruffalo/syndo/syndo/README.md

 Syndo also aims to be efficient meaning that it builds more than one image in a single session which reduces the need for pulling images to the build pod every time a new OpenShift build is started.

+Syndo is also a tool that allows buildah to be used from any system that can talk to OpenShift: Windows, MacOS, or Linux clients can all use Syndo to create chained buildah builds.

 Think of Syndo a little like a simple version of compose for OpenShift.
 This is a container build orchestration tool.

 ## Features
 * Creates custom build image and other OpenShift resources (ImageStreams) as needed
 * Supports serialized buildah or Dockerfile (buildah bud) builds
-* FROM/required builds are resolved at each step
+* Resolves FROM/required builds at each step
 * Resolves component build order and builds dependent components after their dependencies
 * Works within a single namespace to produce output images
-* Minimize pushes and pulls especialy with interdependent image chains
+* Minimize pushes and pulls especially with interdependent image chains
 * Allows for selectively building components and resolves component dependencies
 * Can resolve images in the cluster (in accessible namespaces) or external (upstream registries)
-* Images can select their own storage ("vfs" or "overlay") and RPM builds work in UBI images
+* Images can select their own cache ("vfs" or "overlay") and RPM builds work in UBI images
+* Can inject cache storage into Syndo build pods for caching image layers and artifacts between builds (see: [CACHE.md](CACHE.md))
+* Configurable skipping of pushing intermediary builds to the registry

 ## Requirements
 * JDK 8 (for the client)